wikimedia/operations-puppet/modules/package_builder/README.md

 You just either download a ready package:

     dget http://http.debian.net/debian/pool/main/d/dh-virtualenv/dh-virtualenv_0.10-1.dsc
-    export DIST=stretch
+    export DIST=bullseye
     sudo -E cowbuilder --build dh-virtualenv_0.10-1.dsc

 or if you are developing a package and are in the package directory:

-    DIST=stretch pdebuild
+    DIST=bullseye pdebuild

-Feel free to change stretch for the distribution of your choice from the ones above
+Feel free to change bullseye for the distribution of your choice from the ones above

 Architectures
 =============